Fixing Common Problems with Soy Wax Candles

 Most sinkholes happen because the outer shell sets while the warmer center keeps contracting, especially if wax is poured very hot into cool jars or a cold room.
 The repair goal is simple: restore a flat, even top without overheating the jar or overfilling the container.

 Methods – how to read the temperature range below: Treat the numbers in this section as supplier-style starting ranges for container soy wax, not universal standards.
-Exact pour bands vary by wax blend, fragrance load, jar size, and room conditions, so use your wax supplier’s published range as the baseline and confirm the final setting with small test batches.
+Use your wax supplier’s published range as the baseline, then confirm the final setting with small test batches.

-Many container soy waxes are poured somewhere around 55–70 °C (about 130–160 °F), but you should still choose pour temperature by wax type, follow your specific wax guidance, and run small test batches before committing big production runs.
+Many container soy waxes are poured somewhere around 55–70 °C (about 130–160 °F), but you should still choose pour temperature by wax type and retest before committing a bigger batch.

 Quick repair steps for a finished candle: